0lapro/chatterserver/README.md

 5. All classes are loosely coupled to promote indepedence and avoid unneccessary dependencies.

 ## Multithreading
 The threads are managed properly by the executor service and the GUI runs on the Event Dispatching Thread for thread-safety.
-I used to write threaded Java applications to automate some of my personal computing tasks, to keep things simple I'm always having it at the back of my mind that a Thread is a worker that needs a job(Runnable) and a manager (ExecutorService) to manage the workers and their tasks.
-If you  are a Java programmer writing Threaded applications and you do not think of this then you are not in control of the Threads and their tasks and it's just a matter of time for things to break.

 ## Networking
 ServerSocket is the server socket that waits for client requests to come in over the network.
 Socket (called just socket) is the server endpoint used for communicating with the client.

 ## Serialization
 This is added so that the server can restore its last working state or any chosen normal state in case of any unexpected incident.
-If anything happens to the server and it shutdown unexpectedly (which is not supposed to happen unless caused by external circumstance), all you need to do is restart the server and it will restore to it last working state.
-This file is currently in the reinstatement folder with the .ser extension.
+If anything happens to the server and it shuts down unexpectedly (which is not supposed to happen), all you need to do is restart the server and it will restore to it last working state.

 ## Logging
-The logging allows for additional understanding of the application for analytic purpose.
+The logging allows additional understanding of the application for analytic purpose.
-Two types of logging in the program, one is rough and the other is not.
-Rough logging is the print lines attached to most of the line of codes to see or track whether the code functions as intended and to track where any problem occurs.
-This rough logging was included when I was testing the code but left there just in case anybody is interested, but you can remove them carefully without mistakenly deleting any other thing unintentionally, and it will not affect the code.
-The other logging is a logger class from one of the utility tools in the program.
 The comments allow you to see clearly my intention when writing the code and what each line of code is aimed to achieve.

 ## How it works
 1. One or more client(s) [GITHUB] (https://github.com/0lapro/chatterclient) can join the chat  by connecting to the server with a username.
 2. Either the server or client can run independently on the same network and either one of them can start first without affecting each other.
-3. Click the connect button and enter your username to start chatting
+3. Click the start server button to start the server.
 4. If you stop the server while clients are connected and chatting, no message will be sent or received while the server is stopped.
 But if you start the server again, all connections will automatically become active again and chatting can resume.
 5. If you close the server GUI, no message will be sent or received and if you start the server again unlike 4 above, connected users must reconnect before chatting can resume.
 6. On the same network, you can run the chatterserver and chatterclient on either same or separate computers on Windows or Linux where Java and JDK is installed or you can add or tweak one or few lines of code to add a one-to-one chatting capability and run it on different networks completely.